leleo-neppo/social-crowd/readme.txt

 == Upgrade Notice ==

-= 0.6 =
+= 0.7.1 =
-Added Linked In (Beta) Stats, and Settings link for the Plugin Panel
+Fixed some problems with Linked-In (Beta) Support, should work better for many now.